 Virginia has a Masters in International Administration from the School for International Training and a B.A. with honors in Spanish from the University of California, Santa Barbara.
 A TEDx Manhattan alumni (2014), Virginia lives in Santa Barbara, CA and has two daughters.

-Susie DiMauro joined the Sustainable Agriculture and Food Systems Funders (SAFSF) staff as a program associate in September 2016 after working with SAFSF in a part-time capacity since 2013.
-In her current role, she provides programming support for the SAFSF Annual Forum and overall policy work, including the annual Policy Briefing.
+Susie DiMauro joined the Sustainable Agriculture and Food Systems Funders (SAFSF) staff as a program associate in September 2016 after working with SAFSF in various part-time capacities since 2013.
+In her current role, she provides programming support for the SAFSF Annual Forum and overall policy work.

-Before joining SAFSF, Susie advanced the goals of mission-driven organizations through nonprofit management, event coordination, and project management as a project manager with a Ventura County consulting firm.
-Her past experience includes research projects exploring the historical and ecological dimensions of alternative agrifood systems, including archival study of small farmers who were displaced and dispossessed by the creation of Shenandoah National Park refugees.
-She also worked in the front office of a dental practice and behind-the-scenes at a pro bono environmental law clinic, and enjoyed stints with several urban farms, a southern California land trust, and the Johns Hopkins Center for a Livable Future.
+Before joining SAFSF, Susie advanced the goals of mission-driven organizations through nonprofit management, event coordination, and project management with a Ventura County consulting firm.
+Her past experience includes research projects exploring the historical and ecological dimensions of alternative food and agriculture systems, including archival study of small farmers who were displaced and dispossessed by the creation of Shenandoah National Park.
+She also coordinated the front office of a dental practice, served as a consultant for the Interdisciplinary Environmental Clinic at Washington University School of Law, and enjoyed stints with several urban farms, a southern California land trust, and the Johns Hopkins Center for a Livable Future.

 Susie is a graduate of Washington University in St. Louis with degrees in anthropology and environmental studies.
 She relishes reading, gardening, editing, organizing, and shamelessly spoiling her tabby cat, Alfredo.